osdc/bots/CONTRIBUTING.md

 ### Install Go

-* The Telegram Bot is written in Go.
+* The Telegram Bot🤖 is written in Go.
 Thus, in order to install Go, follow the doc here 👉 https://golang.org/doc/install

 ## Fork and clone this repository